malin-as/hanami-sequel/README.md

 commands to the `hanami` executable, and generates Sequel models.

-Please note that using this gem could be considered bad practice with regards to Hanami's architectural goals, as it does not provide any help to separate the model into entities and repositories.
+Please note that using this gem could be considered bad practice with regards to Hanami’s architectural goals, as it does not provide any help to separate the model into entities and repositories.
 On the other hand, it does nothing to prevent it either.